frSociete/diskEraserFr/README.md

 - [Download the latest version of the ISO (version 2)](http://example.com/download/secure_disk_eraser_v2.iso)
-- [Download the previous version of the ISO (version 1)](http://example.com/download/secure_disk_eraser_v1.iso)
+- [Download the previous version of the ISO (version 1)](http://example.com/download/secure_disk_eraser_v1.iso) This version can only erase on disk at a time

 These ISO files are ready to be flashed to a USB key and used for bootable operations.